 |

-After the initial seven bandings in November and early December, 13 additional nights of playing the audiolure in mid- and late-December 1999 and early January 2000 did not result in the capture of any new or banded Northern Saw-whet Owls at Hilton Pond Center.
+After our initial seven bandings in November and early December 1999, 13 additional nights of playing the audiolure in mid- and late-December 1999 and early January 2000 did not result in the capture of any new or banded Northern Saw-whet Owls at Hilton Pond Center.
 It is suspected that overwintering saw-whets leave the South Carolina Piedmont at latest by mid-March, when they are known to start showing up in good numbers at more northerly migration banding sites.

 In the fall of 2000, an audiolure was played dusk to dawn at Hilton Pond Center starting on 31 October--about a month earlier than in 1999--to determine when NSWOs actually begin to arrive in the Piedmont.
-The first capture came on the night of 30 November--a year and one day after the first local bandings for this species.
+The first capture came on the night of 30 November (see table above)--a year and one day after the first local bandings for this species.
 Six additional nights of netting resulted in no other owls.
-In 2001, the first capture came on 27 November, just a few days earlier than the earliest local record.
-Plans are to begin playing the audiolure and running night nets in early December 2007 and continuing through the middle of the month.
-No NSWO were captured on the evening of 5-6 December; the next net night was 14-15 December when we finally netted our tenth NSWO (see table above).
+In 2001, the first and only capture came on 27 November, just a few days earlier than the earliest local record.
+In 2007, no NSWO were captured on the evening of 5-6 December; the next net night was 14-15 December when we finally netted our tenth NSWO.

-Note 1: Netting attempts on three nights in early December 2004 produced no owls.
-No netting attempts were made in the winter of 2002-2003 because of knee surgery on the owl bander, or in winters since because of bander illness or eye surgery.
+NOTE 2: Netting attempts on three nights in early December 2004 produced no owls.
+No netting attempts were made in the winter of 2002-2003 because of knee surgery on the owl bander, or in most winters since because of bander illness, eye surgeries, finances, work obligations, or extended travel.

 Click here for information about Other South Carolina Bandings of Northern Saw-whet Owls.